 Woodlawn Cemetery serves the community as an eternal resting place; commemorating the lives of those interred; conserving, restoring and sustaining the physical attributes, horticultural aspects, buildings and infrastructure of the cemetery; and optimizes the cemetery's potential as a cultural resource through education, preservation and promotion of Woodlawn Cemetery's unique heritage.

-One of three cobblestone bridges in the cemetery is getting a facelift.
+One of three cobblestone bridges in the cemetery received a facelift.
 Years of tough weather conditions has accelerated the deterioration of the mortar holding the cobblestones in place.
-The cemetery has contracted with top-notch mason, Frank Kelly of Rushville, to restore this historic feature to its original glory.
+The cemetery contracted with top-notch mason, Frank Kelly of Rushville, to restore this historic feature to its original glory.

 Winter Decorations Only from November 15 - March 15

 Learn about the history of one of Mary Clark Thompson’s legacies.
 Discover details about the construction of this historic landmark and the progress of the restoration efforts that will revitalize the chapel for community use.